Though only an 'informative' tax return, failure to declare foreign assets on tax form 720 in Spain can incur a fine of not less than €10.000

 - Offshore accounts in financial institutions, with a total balance (sum of all accounts) higher than €50,000, held as an individual being either owner, holder, representative, authorized recipient, beneficiary or proxy holder, …

 - Values, Rights (portfolio investments), life or disability insurances and annuity or temporary revenues, deposited, managed or obtained abroad, with a total balance (sum of all assets of the group) higher than €50,000.

 - Real estate or Rights on real estate located abroad, with total values (sum of all assets of the group) higher than €50,000.

 The number of co-owners is irrelevant.
 If any of the mentioned elements is higher than € 50,000, they must be included in the form.

 Who needs to complete the form this year?

-If you completed the 720 form last year and your circumstances have not changed then there is NO need to complete this form again.
+If you completed the Tax Form 720 in Spain last year and your circumstances have not changed then there is NO need to complete this form again.

 You should complete this form this year if:

 - You are a new resident in Spain and this is your first tax year.

 - You completed the 720 form on a previous year, but your assets have increased by 20,000€ or more of total assets in any of the groups previously referred to, or that have reached more than 50,000€ in a previously undeclared category in the current year.